Last updated in April 2017

-The West Bank, the Gaza Strip, East Jerusalem and the Golan Heights have been occupied by Israel since 1967.
+The Palestinian Territories (East Jerusalem, the West Bank and Gaza) and the Golan Heights have been occupied by Israel since 1967.
 The Federal Government makes a strict distinction between the territory of the State of Israel and the occupied territories.
-The Israeli government distinguishes between the territories that are under Israeli jurisdiction (the Golan Heights and East Jerusalem which according to Israeli law are through annexation an integral part of Israel and under its full sovereignty), and the non-annexed territories, the West Bank and Gaza.
+The Israeli government distinguishes between the territories that are under Israeli jurisdiction (the Golan Heights and East Jerusalem which according to Israeli law are through annexation an integral part of Israel and under its full sovereignty), and the non-annexed territories (the West Bank and Gaza).

 Preferential tariff treatment

-Goods produced in Israeli settlements in the Palestinian territories, the Golan Heights or in East Jerusalem are not granted preferential treatment within the scope of the Euro-Mediterranean Agreement establishing an association between the European Communities and their member states on the one hand and the State of Israel on the other (EC-Israel Association Agreement) because they do not originate in Israel.
+Goods produced in Israeli settlements in the Palestinian territories or the Golan Heights are not granted preferential treatment within the scope of the Euro-Mediterranean Agreement establishing an association between the European Communities and their member states on the one hand and the State of Israel on the other (EC-Israel Association Agreement) because they do not originate in Israel.
 However, there are no specific restrictions on the import of goods.
 This was confirmed in a ruling of 25 February 2010 by the Court of Justice of the European Union (CJEU) within the context of preliminary proceedings.
 This case concerned goods which had been produced in an Israeli settlement in the West Bank.

 Acquisition of ownership/investments

-When acquiring ownership and making investments in the occupied territories (East Jerusalem, the West Bank, the Gaza Strip and the Golan Heights), especially in the Israeli settlements, it should be noted that any future Israeli-Palestinian peace agreement could have repercussions.
+When acquiring ownership and making investments in the occupied territories, especially in the Israeli settlements, it should be noted that any future Israeli-Palestinian peace agreement could have repercussions.
 Among other things, disputes about the acquisition of land, water, mineral and other natural resources could arise.
 The Federal Foreign Office does not intervene in disputes of this kind.